OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-roles-java.md

 ### 1) User logs in

-We have implemented a method for making HTTP POST requests to the backend, as we will need to make at least three of them: one for logging in, one for getting a token from openvidu-server and one for letting know our backend when any user leaves the video-call.
+We have implemented a method for making HTTP POST requests to the backend, as we will need to make at least three of them: one for logging in, one for getting a token from openvidu-server, and one for letting our backend know when any user leaves the video-call.
 The header of the method looks like this:

 ```javascript
 function httpPostRequest(url, body, errorMsg, callback)